BubbleTea5/google-homepage/README.md

 # google-homepage
 Recreating Google's Homepage

-Took ~10 hours total, biggest difficulties were figuring out were sizing and deciding which position to use and when.
+Took ~10 hours total, biggest difficulties were figuring out were sizing and deciding which units/positions to use and when.

 Problems: